This post was updated 5/13/2020

-When you’re blocking out an hour for each and every potential new hire, your process becomes extremely time-consuming.
+Your process becomes extremely time-consuming when you’re blocking out an hour for every potential new hire.
 This is especially true when a large majority of these people just don’t have the qualifications necessary to be a good fit.

 Instead of wasting your time talking to people who aren’t even close to what you’re looking for, use video interviewing software to quickly sort through and decide who’s a yes, who’s a no, and who’s a maybe.